Qinisfighting/sass/spec/at-rules/forward.md

   [the current configuration]: ../spec.md#current-configuration

 * Otherwise, let `rule-config` be the current configuration.

+  > It is implied that due to being the same configuration it will keep the same
+  > opaque ID.

 * Let `forwarded` be the result of [loading the module][] with `rule`'s URL string and `rule-config`.